pkjmesra/nseta/README.md

 -  pattern recognition and fitment using candlestick charts
 -  backtest trading strategies
 -  forecasting with custom strategies
+-  create scanners and generate signals for various technical indicators or for BUY/SELL
+-  create your own strategy

+## Donate

 ## Libraries Required
 -  beautifulsoup4